How to Change Name on my Driving Licence?

 - D1 Application form (completed sections 1, 2 & 7 and signed in your new name)

 - Your original marriage certificate / civil partnership registration / decree absolute /deed poll.

 You will receive your driving licence and identity documents back separately via second class post.
 We recommend you include a self-addressed special delivery envelope which you can get from the post office and keep note of the tracking number.
 You should receive your driving licence within 3 weeks.
 You may continue to drive without it as long as you don't have any driving convictions, medical or any other restrictions.

 The supporting documents that you will need to change name on driving licence depend on your personal circumstances.
 For example, if you’ve recently married, you must supply your marriage certificate.
 If you’ve changed names due to a divorce, you will need to send in your decree absolute.
 A name change due to separation requires both birth and marriage certificates.
 For any other change such as gender reassignment, you will need to provide a deed poll and/or a gender recognition certificate.
-N.B, you must also provide a recognised form of identification which can be either in your new or old name provided that the address and other details are the same.

 What does it cost to change name on my driving licence?